epfl-ada/ada-2021-project-jjzm/README.md

 *"We have a single mission: to protect and hand on the planet to the next generation."* - Francois Hollande

 Climate change is a global issue with global repercussions.
 We read, see, hear every day about the ecological disaster we are facing.

 We will try through this study to see if we can deny or not some prejudice about climate change.
 For example, what kind of people are concerned about climate change.
 Is it always the youngest?
 Left-wing politicians?

-As well, we will see the evolution of the vision of climate change through the years.
+As well, we will observe the evolution of the vision of climate change through the years.
 In fact, with all the data we have, we want to see the correlation we can find between the author’s characteristics (age, country, city, political party, etc) and the quote.
 Finally, we want to add some external database about climate change so that we can support our words.
 ## Research questions

 1. What political parties have talked the most about climate change in the media?
 2. Can we make a statement about the diversity between left-wing, center, and right-wing parties' quotes about climate change?
 3. Does the age of the speaker cause difference in the attitude and concerns one has about the climate change?
 4. How is climate change discussed among people of different nationalities all around the globe?
 5. Do people from one region of the world have different opinions about climate change than the ones from other regions?